-An injury compensation calculator is that it does not take into account the specifics of each case, can uses examples of previous claims.
-An injury compensation calculator also does not calculate the entire compensation amount, and does not factor in contributory negligence, or accurately gauges loss of amenity, and will never include any special damages.
-Special damages can, in some cases, multiply the claim value and contributory negligence could more than halve it.
+The issue with the claim values represented on an injury compensation calculator is that they do not take into account the specifics of each individual case.
+An injury compensation calculator also does not calculate entire compensation settlements as it does not factor in contributory negligence, or accurately gauges loss of amenity, and will never include any special damages.
+Special damages can, in some cases, multiply injury claim values and contributory negligence could more than halve it.

-The best way to get an accurate estimate of how much compensation you are eligible to claim is to allow a personal injury solicitor to make a full assessment of your case.
+The best way to get an accurate estimate of how much compensation you can claim is to allow a personal injury solicitor to make a full assessment of your case.

 Eligibility to Claim Personal Injury Compensation

 Before using an injury compensation calculator to work out the potential settlement of a personal injury claim, you must first determine that you are actually eligible to claim.
 Personal injury compensation claims can only be made if there has been an actual injury (physical or mental) sustained as a result of an accident, and that the accident was wholly or partly caused by the negligence of a third party.

 Negligence can be a lapse in the duty of care, placing others at unnecessary risk, failing to prevent hazards, or recklessness or incompetence.
 A lack of training can also be negligence, as can failing to provide appropriate safety equipment to reduce the risk of injury.